KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/docs/ws2-redirect-pipes/2vim.md

 1. Let's add some more content to our _steps.txt_ file.
 Open your file in vim by typing `vim steps.txt` <i class="fa fa-share fa-rotate-180"></i>.

 1. We want to navigate to the end of file.
-Type `G$` <i class="fa fa-share fa-rotate-180"></i>.
+Type `G` <i class="fa fa-share fa-rotate-180"></i>.
+   {% hint style='tip' %}
+Casing matters!
+Be sure to type `G`.
+   {% endhint %}
    {% hint style='info' %}
 Vim is powerful, but can be overwhelming at first with all the shortcuts available.
-We could move to the end of the file by moving the cursor using arrow keys that we're familiar with or we can navigate to the last line of a file using `G` and to the last column in the line using `$`.
+We could move to the end of the file by moving the cursor using arrow keys that we're familiar with or we can navigate to the last line of a file using `G`.
    {% endhint %}

-1. Press `a` to append to the file.

-1. Add a new line by pressing `Enter` and type `grab a mentor if you have questions`.
+1. Press `o` to add a new line to the file then type `grab a mentor if you have questions`.

 1. Hit `Esc` to exit out of **INSERT** mode and save the file using `:wq` <i class="fa fa-share fa-rotate-180"></i>.
 Inspect your file using `cat` or in the explorer.
 Your file should look like this
 ![](./images/steps_checkpoint.png)